NewEnglandTravelPlanner.com Logo Port Authority Bus Terminal, NYC

 Why?

-New York City's Port Authority Bus Terminal (PABT), a block west of Times Square at 625 Eighth Avenue, bounded by 40th and 42nd Streets and 8th and 9th Avenues (map), is the busiest bus terminal in the USA.
+New York City's Port Authority Bus Terminal (PABT), a block west of Times Square at 625 Eighth Avenue, bounded by 40th and 42nd Streets and 8th and 9th Avenues (map), is the busiest bus terminal in the USA, and perhaps in the world.

-It is also the ugliest, and of poor design, but more of that later.
+It is also the ugliest, of poor design, and woefully outdated, but more of that later.

 Companies served by the PABT include: